arin1405/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The best performing model was the one produced by the AutoML run.
 AutoML model's accuracy was 91.59% which was better than the Logistic Regression model with the accuracy of 91.09%.

 ## Scikit-learn Pipeline

+1. The dataset is loaded from the given [URL](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) into the notebook using the `TabularDatasetFactory` class.
+2. The loaded dataset is cleaned using the clean_data() method written in train.py file.
+It performs various preprocessing steps, such as:
+   - Dropping null values.
+   - One-hot-encoding of categorical features using `get_dummies` function of Pandas or by binarization applying Python's lambda function.
-We first performed the data cleaning activity.
-The feature engineering tasks were performed where we encoded categorical features of the dataset, month and day of the week variables were converted from strings to int.
+   - Converting/encoding month and day of the week variables from strings to int.
+3. Then the data is split into train and test sets in 80:20 ratio using `test_train_split` function of Scikit-Learn.

-Logistic Regression is chosen as prediction model.
+4. The converted data is then fit into Logistic Regression model.
+5. Hyperdrive is used to tune the two hyperparameters called 'C' and 'max-iter'.

-The parameter sampler helps to find the optimal hyperparameters by randomly sampling combinations of them.
+6. The parameter sampler (`RandomParameterSampling`) helps to find the optimal hyperparameters by randomly sampling combinations of them.
-The regularization hyperparameter (C) is set to ensure that our model does not overfit the data by penalizing addition of features.
+7. The regularization hyperparameter `--C` is the inverse of regularization strength.
+It is set to ensure that our model does not overfit the data by penalizing addition of features.
-The max_iter (maximum iteration) hyperparameter controls the number of iterations to be done before we select our final model.
+8. The `--max-iter` (maximum iteration) hyperparameter controls the number of iterations to be done before we select our final model (convergence).

-Additionally, we split the data into train and test datasets.
-We use 80:20 ratio for train and test respectively.

-The bandit termination policy helps to stop the iteration early when the primary metric being evaluated is outside the slack factor threshold.
-It helps to converge to the best model faster.
+9. The bandit termination policy (`BanditPolicy`) helps to stop the iteration early when the primary metric being evaluated is outside the slack factor threshold.
+It helps to converge to the best model faster and saves time and resources.

+### Hyperparameter Tuning using HyperDrive
+The HyperDrive package is used to optimize tuning of hyperparameters by using the `HyperDriveConfig` function.
+It contains:

+- `estimator` (est): A scikit-learn estimator to begin the training and invoke the training script file using the given compute cluster.
+- `hyperparameter_sampling`: A `RandomParameterSampling` sampler to randomly select values given in the search space for the two hyper-parameters of Logistic Regression model (`--c` and `--max_iter`).
+`policy`: The early termination `BanditPolicy` as mentioned above.
+`primary_metric_name`: The primary metric for evaluating the runs - here we use "accuracy" as the primary metric.
+`primary_metric_goal`: The goal is to maximize the primary metric "accuracy" (primary_metric_goal.MAXIMIZE) in every run.
+`max_concurrent_runs`: Maximum number of runs to run concurrently in the experiment.
+`max_total_runs`: Maximum number of total training runs.

 ## AutoML

 In the AutoML pipeline, we first created the tabular dataset with the training data.
 The data preparation and feature engineering steps are same as scikit learn pipeline.
 We can evaluate different models in AutoML.
 AutoML generated 31 iterations; the best model (VotingEnsemble) comes up with 0.9159 of accuracy with the following hyperparameters selected: